 On July 1, 2008, Dr. Tim Taylor was appointed President of Frontier Community College.
 Prior to joining FCC, Dr. Taylor served as Dean of the Business and Technology Division at Richland Community College in Decatur, Illinois.
 Taylor serves as FCC’s fourth president.

 In November 2011, five classrooms and two restrooms were added to the Workforce Development Center for the following Career & Technical Programs: Automotive Technology, Basic Nurse Assistant Training, Electrical Distribution Systems, Health Informatics, Phlebotomy, and Emergency Preparedness.

 Concrete work was completed in August 2012 at Foundation Hall with a new entrance from Frontier Drive, a parking lot with 50 parking spaces, and a sidewalk between Foundation Hall and the Richard L. Mason Building.

-Dr. Gerald "Jay" Edgren has been appointed by the IECC Board of Trustees as the sixth president at Frontier Community College.
+Dr. Gerald "Jay" Edgren has been appointed by the IECC Board of Trustees as the fifth president at Frontier Community College.
 He began his duties July 1, 2014.
 Edgren had been serving as the Director of Education at Sanford-Brown College in Seattle, Washington, since October 2012.
 Prior to that, Edgren worked for Moraine Park Technical College in Fond du Lac, Wisconsin, for over 13 years.

 In January 2015, the Frontier Community College Foundation purchased the former Fairfield Fitness Center/Showplace Movie Theater building and began the renovations.
 Eleven months later, the building has been refurbished and includes a cardio room weight room, racquetball court, classroom, student lounge and the Frontier Perks Coffeehouse.
 The Grand Opening was held at the start of the 2016 spring semester.